semandnet/structLife.com/products/about-2023-11-22-finding-a-path-my-time-audit.md

 By examining my professional activities, educational background, and numerous hobbies over many years, I tried to identify the activities that still make it into my weekly schedule and those that are fading away.
 In essence, I spend most of my spare time on communication in various languages and forms, research literacy, and habit formation.

 These skills paved my way to the best shape of my entire life, according to health metrics I've tracked over the years.
 For myself, creating my 84h/84h Health vs Legacy balance framework using these three skills, became a game-changer.
-That's why I've chosen to focus my blog on Data-Driven Self-Management and Balancing Health-Legacy.
+That's why I've chosen to focus my blog on Data-Driven Self-Management and Balancing Health-Legacy using Machine Learning.

 ##### [Disclaimer](/about-disclaimer)  [Privacy](/about-privacy-policy)  [Terms&Conditions](/about-terms-conditions)